kaibakker/software_evolution/README.md

 ## Introduction

-Based on a [2011 paper of Yuan and Guo](#references), we have made a tool that detects type III clones.
+Based on a [2011 paper of Yuan and Guo](#references), we made a tool that detects type III clones.
 Because we use a metrics based approach, we detect clones that conventional methods cannot: variables names don't matter, the order of statements does not matter, lines can be added or deleted.
-The intended use of this tool is plagiarism detection.
+The intended use of this tool is detecting plagiarism.

 ## Overview of method